PrawnMan/HdmiPi-Streaming/README.md

 # Benefits :

-- Uses cheap HDMI capture cards over a USB interface
+- USB HDMI Capture cards are inexpensive compared to other HDMI capture solutions.
 - Raspberry Pi is relatively inexpensive and has little power comsumption compared to dedicated capture PC
 - If capturing a PC display, less conversion load on host PC.
 - Minimal software prerequesites, Raspberry Pi OS Lite + `ffmpeg` + `v4l-utils` is basically all you need.